 Further information

-It all began 15 years ago in the Australian metropolis of Sydney.
-More than 2.2 million Australian households took part in the first Earth Hour on 31 March 2007 and switched off the lights at home for one hour to set an example for climate protection.
-One year later, Earth Hour reached 370 cities in 35 countries across 18 time zones.
-In the meantime, Earth Hour has become the largest global climate and environmental protection campaign worldwide.
-In Germany, more than 650 cities and over 750 companies have signed up again this year.
+It all began 17 years ago in the Australian metropolis of Sydney.
+More than 2.2 million Australian households took part in the first Earth Hour on 31 March 2007 and switched off the lights in their homes for one hour to set an example for climate protection.
+One year later, Earth Hour had already reached 370 cities in 35 countries spread across 18 time zones.

 The described project contributes to the following United Nationsʼ Sustainable Development Goals